RonenNess/SynCraft/README.md

 ## 📄 License

-This project is distributed under the MIT license, and can be used freely and commerically.
+This project is distributed under the MIT license, and can be used freely and commercially.